Dubai Ports World controversy: Opposition

 The objections to approving the sale centered on arguments about who controls U.S. ports, especially after the September 11, 2001 attacks.
 Some opposed to the sale have argued that no foreign government should be permitted to own such strategic assets while others argue that port security should remain in the hands of American firms under American control at the very least.
 Few had offered similar objections to the P&O's ownership, until the proposed DPW takeover brought attention to the situation.
 Over 80 percent of the terminals in the USA are already controlled by foreign owners.

-Those who expressed opposition to the deal included: The New York Times, Michael Savage, Lindsey Graham, The New Republic, The John Birch Society, Sean Hannity, Lou Dobbs, Laura Ingraham; Bill Frist and Hillary Clinton, prominent politicians from two different parties; Bob Menendez and John Gibson.
-Senator Barack Obama stated his opposition to the deal.
+Those who expressed opposition to the deal included: The New York Times, Michael Savage, Lindsey Graham, The New Republic, The John Birch Society, Sean Hannity, Lou Dobbs, Laura Ingraham, Bill Frist, and Hillary Clinton, as well as prominent politicians from two different parties, Bob Menendez and John Gibson.
+Then-Senator Barack Obama stated his opposition to the deal.
 So did Senators Carl Levin and John Kerry.

 The objections commonly raised in public discourse differ from those lodged by Eller & Company, the Florida firm responsible for bringing national attention to the deal.
 Eller has two joint ventures with P&O and it feared becoming an "involuntary partner of DP World".
 For them, business rather than security or concerns over the approval process were the overriding factors driving their lobbying efforts to sink the deal.

 Several additional arguments have circulated among critics of the deal, including: